LED Color Temperature in Kelvin: All You Need to Know About It

-What is the color temperature?
+What is the Color Temperature?

-- Warm white
+• Warm white

-- Natural white
+• Natural white

-- Cold white (also daylight white)
+• Cold white (also daylight white)

-Light with a warm color temperature has a very cozy effect due to its reddish component.
+As mentioned, light with a warm color temperature has a very cozy effect due to its reddish component.
 Although cold white lamps appear brighter at the same wattage, they also emit less cozy light.
 Warm white lamps are therefore mostly used in living areas.
 Cold white lamps are mainly used in rooms such as study rooms, cellars or storerooms.

 If you want to have several light sources with the same light color in one room, you must ensure that the color temperature is identical when you buy them.
 The color temperature is given in Kelvin.

-What does Kelvin mean?
+What Does Kelvin Mean?

 Kelvin is the decisive value for describing the color temperature or light color.
-The value is abbreviated with the capital letter K. This should always be indicated on the packaging of an LED lamp or in the online shop.
+The value is abbreviated with the capital letter K. This should always be indicated on the packaging of an LED lamp or an online shop.
 Relying only on a rough description such as warm white can later lead to disappointment.

-Kelvin values of known light colors:
+Kelvin values of known light sources:

-- 1500 K – Candle
+• 1500 K – Candle

-- 2700 K – Incandescent lamp (60W)
+• 2700 K – Incandescent lamp (60W)

-- 2800 K – Halogen lamp
+• 2800 K – Halogen lamp

-- 4000 K – Fluorescent lamp (natural white)
+• 4000 K – Fluorescent lamp (natural white)

 Kelvin Table